shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

 All content was written by me.

 ### Acknowledgements
-Code Institute for their support.
+Code Institute & Newcastle College for their support.